Hirsch Library FAQs

 How do I find out more about a work of art in the MFAH?

-The Art and News sections of the website feature highlights of the MFAH art collections and exhibitions.
-Click on individual images for more information.
-Research Guides and Art Cards provide additional information on some of our most popular works of art, in addition to art research tips.
+The art and news sections of the MFAH website feature information about the MFAH art collections and exhibitions.
+Research guides provide additional information on some of our most popular works of art, in addition to art research tips.

 How do I find out if a specific work of art is on view?

-Contact the reference desk by e-mail, by phone, or in person, and a member of the library staff will tell you which building and gallery you can view the work of art.
+Check the Museum’s online collections database, which indicates if a work of art is on view or not.
+If you wish to find out more information about an artwork’s location, contact the reference desk by email, by phone, or in person, and a member of the library staff will tell you which building and gallery you can view the work of art.